staeter/work-in-progress/dialogue.md

 Empowering means trusting users' capacity to make informed choices about their digital lives.
 This is about interface customization, recommendation algorithms, content filtering, interaction metrics, and information presentation.
 Users should understand how these systems affect their behavior and have meaningful ways to adjust or replace them to align with their own purposes and values.

-This isn't about overwhelming users with technical complexity, nor about removing helpful defaults or making the platform less engaging.
-Rather, it's about respecting users' autonomy and supporting their growth from passive consumers to active participants who understand and control their digital environment.
+This principle is about respecting users' autonomy and supporting their growth from passive consumers to active participants who understand and control their digital environment.
 The platform should make visible the mechanisms that guide behavior and provide tools to modify them according to personal values and goals.

 Transparent algorithms that users can understand and modify, usage dashboards that help users self-reflect, customizable metrics that align with personal values rather than engagement maximization, and settings to modify or disable potentially addictive features.
 These mechanisms help users reclaim agency over their online experience and maintain a healthy relationship with technology.